Skip to main content

 dialectic_observation_resolve

-Mark a dialectic observation as processed after its claims and evidence are written or skipped, preventing re-interpretation.
+Mark a dialectic observation as processed to prevent re-interpretation by the validator after claims or evidence are written or skipped.

 Instructions